ChuckMash/ESPythoNOW/README.md

 * Interface must support monitor mode
 * Any "local" MAC address is supported
   * Only actual local MAC will provide delivery confirmation
-* Does not support ESP-NOW encryption [yet](https://github.com/ChuckMash/ESPythoNOW/issues/1)
+* Supports receiving encrypted messages, does not support sending [yet](https://github.com/ChuckMash/ESPythoNOW/issues/1)
 * This is a work in progress